Simulador-SimuS/SimuS/README.md

 ### Building From Source

-SimuS is supported on Windows, linux and RaspberryPi.
+SimuS is supported on Windows, Linux and RaspberryPi.
 For each platform, there will be instructions below.
 FPC 3.0.4 and Lazarus 1.8 or greater is needed.

 Windows: